Table of Contents

 Birth of a sick child

-In addition to this, she can request a further extension of one-month unpaid leave.
+In addition to this, she can request a further extension of one month of unpaid leave.

 - Total = 10 weeks of maternity leave + one month paid leave + one-month unpaid leave.